Brian Jay Jones

 In 2010, Brian was awarded the St. Nicholas Society of New York’s Washington Irving Medal for Literary Excellence, joining David McCullough, Ron Chernow, Christopher Buckley, and William Zinsser on the list of medal recipients.

 Born in Kansas and raised in Albuquerque, New Mexico, Brian has a degree in English from the University of New Mexico.
-For nearly ten years, he worked as a speechwriter and policy advisor in the United States Senate.
+For nearly ten years, he worked as a speechwriter and policy adviser in the United States Senate.
 He’s also served as an associate state superintendent of education in Arizona, a chief of staff for a think tank in Washington, D.C., and as a legislative aide for several elected county officials in Maryland.

 A compelling public speaker and presenter, Brian has discussed his work in a wide variety of venues, including the Smithsonian Institute, the New York Public Library, Washington Irving’s home, and the Museum of the Moving Image.
-He has also appeared on The Daily Show with Jon Stewart, Today, Tavis Smiley, and The Cycle, as well as in numerous documentaries, including PBS’s In Their Own Words: Jim Henson.
+He has also appeared on Morning Joe, The Daily Show with Jon Stewart, Today, Tavis Smiley, and The Cycle, as well as in numerous documentaries, including PBS’s In Their Own Words: Jim Henson.

 Awards and Recognition